Quadripoint: United States

 The Four Corners Monument is the only point in the United States where four states meet: Colorado, Utah, New Mexico, and Arizona meet at right angles.
 The United States first acquired the area now called Four Corners from Mexico after the Mexican–American War in 1848.
 In 1863 Congress created Arizona Territory from the western part of New Mexico Territory.
 The boundary was defined as a line running due south from the southwest corner of Colorado Territory, which had been created in 1861.
 By defining one boundary as starting at the corner of another, Congress ensured the eventual creation of four states meeting at a point, regardless of the inevitable errors of boundary surveying.
 The monument is centered at 36°59′56.31532″N 109°02′42.62019″W.

 Many county quadripoints exist in the United States, particularly in states like Iowa and Texas where large numbers of counties were drawn along rectilinear survey lines.
-There exists one point at which five county boundaries meet in Florida (Glades, Hendry, Martin, Okeechobee and Palm Beach).
+The earliest known quadripoint in the United States existed from 1817 to 1820 where the provisional Alabama–Mississippi border crossed the 31st parallel border between Spain and the United States.
+In 1817, the part of Spain's province of West Florida between the Pearl and Perdido rivers (having been occupied by the United States during the War of 1812 and annexed to Mississippi Territory) was subdivided and allocated to the territories (later states) of Mississippi and Alabama.
+This created a quadripoint of four polities, which in the United States were named (clockwise) Baldwin and Mobile counties of Alabama and Jackson and Greene counties of Mississippi, though Mobile and Jackson Counties were not transferred by Spain to the U.S. until 1821 under the Adams–Onís Treaty.
+In 1820 an adjustment of the state borderline moved the quadripoint slightly to the east to its present location.

+In pre-contact Hawaii, the boundaries of ahupuaʻa, political and economic regions usually occupying an entire hydrological basin from a valley top down to the ocean, sometimes met at a peak where more than three such divisions ended.
+E.g., on Kauaʻi, a rock known as Pōhaku-wa‘awa‘a marked the boundary point for four ahupuaʻa: Waimea, Kalalau, Awaawapuhi, and Nualolo.